 The translation of the financial statements prepared in a foreign currency into euros is carried out by applying the concept of functional currency as defined under IAS 21.
 The companies of the BayWa Group operate independently.
 They are therefore considered foreign operations.
 The functional currency is the respective national currency or, in exceptional cases, the currency in which most of the respective company's transactions are settled.
 Assets and liabilities are converted at the exchange rate at the end of the reporting period This does not apply to investments, which are measured at historical exchange rates.
 Equity is carried at historical rates with the exception of income and expenses recognised directly in equity.
 The translation of the income statement is carried out using the average rate for the year.
-Differences resulting from currency translation are treated without effect on income until such time as the subsidiary is disposed of and set off against other reserves in equity.
-The differences resulting from currency translation (including reclassifications) increased by 0.7 million in the reporting year (2021: increase by 0.7 million).
+Differences resulting from currency translation (including reclassifications) increased by €0.7 million in the reporting year (2021: increase by €10.7 million).